McCoy Stadium

-McCoy Stadium is a former baseball stadium in Pawtucket, Rhode Island.
+McCoy Stadium was a baseball stadium in Pawtucket, Rhode Island.
 From 1970 through 2020, it served as home field of the Pawtucket Red Sox (PawSox), a Minor League Baseball affiliate of the Boston Red Sox.
 Completed in 1942, the stadium first hosted an affiliated minor league team in 1946, the Pawtucket Slaters, a Boston Braves farm team.
 In 1981, the stadium hosted the longest professional baseball game in history, as the PawSox defeated the Rochester Red Wings in 33 innings by a score of 3–2.

+Demolition of the stadium began on March 24, 2025, and was "all but completed on May 27".

 History

 Early years

 The project to build the stadium began in 1938 and was championed by then-Pawtucket Mayor Thomas P. McCoy.
-It was to be built on a swampy piece of land known as Hammond's Pond and, to this day, the stadium sits at the end of Pond Street.
+It was to be built on a swampy piece of land known as Hammond's Pond and ultimately was located at the end of Pond Street.
 On the afternoon of November 3, 1940, Mayor McCoy laid the foundation cornerstone.

+Pawtucket Stadium, as it was first known, was dedicated on July 5, 1942, and initially served as home ballpark of the Pawtucket Slaters.
+The Slaters competed in the New England League, then operating as an unaffiliated semi-professional league.
+The Slaters had won the league's 1941 championship.
+Prior to the dedication of Pawtucket Stadium, it is unclear if the team played there or at a different venue.
+On September 25, 1942, the Slaters lost to the Boston Red Sox in an exhibition game at Pawtucket Stadium; the Red Sox fielded players such as Ted Williams, Bobby Doerr, and Joe Cronin.

-Initially known as Pawtucket Stadium, it was completed in 1942, and in 1946 was officially named in honor of Mayor McCoy, who had died in August 1945.
-McCoy Stadium first began hosting affiliated Minor League Baseball in 1946.
-The Pawtucket Slaters, a Class B affiliate of the Boston Braves, was the first team to call McCoy Stadium home.
-The Pawtucket Slaters would play for four seasons in the New England League, as Braves affiliates.
+In 1946, the stadium was officially named in honor of Mayor McCoy, who had died in August 1945.
+The stadium first began hosting affiliated Minor League Baseball games in 1946.
+An affiliate of the Boston Braves, also named the Pawtucket Slaters, was the first team to call McCoy Stadium home.
+The team played for four seasons in the New England League, then operating at the Class B level.
+The Slaters and the New England League disbanded after the 1949 season.

-Professional baseball disappeared from Pawtucket for 16 years.
-It finally returned in 1966, as McCoy became home of the Pawtucket Indians, who competed at the Double-A level in the Eastern League as an affiliate of the Cleveland Indians.
-After two seasons, the Indians moved to Waterbury, Connecticut, and McCoy was again without a team.
+Professional baseball remained absent from Pawtucket until 1966, when McCoy Stadium became home of the Pawtucket Indians, who competed at the Double-A level in the Eastern League as an affiliate of the Cleveland Indians.
+After the 1967 season, the Indians moved to Waterbury, Connecticut, and McCoy was again without a team.